esi-neuroscience/syncopy/doc/source/quickstart/quickstart.rst

 With this we have white noise on both channels, and only channel 1 additionally got the damped harmonic signal.

 .. hint::
-   Further details about artifical data generatation can be found at the :ref:`synth_data` section.
+   Further details about artificial data generation can be found at the :ref:`synth_data` section.

 Data Object Inspection
 ======================